TYavaJ/The_Basics_SFS/README.md

 PLEASE NOTE: If you wish to fork this project, or edit and publically release your own verison of The Basics, please DM "TYavaJ#0069" on discord for permission.
 Without my permission, you are not allowed to fork this project.

+# What Is Ultimate Colors?

+Ultimate Colors is a seperate texture pack, made by yours truely (TYavaJ) full of the best colors you could ever need!
+It has 3 differnt types of Red, Orange, Yellow, Green, Blue & Purple, along with special colors like pink, cyan, brown & more!

 THE BASICS VERISON: v0.1
 # CHANGELOG
 - Added Following Colors: